logicmonitor/lm-powershell-module/Documentation/Import-LMLogicModule.md

 ### Returns a success message if the import is successful.
 ## NOTES
+DEPRECATED: This cmdlet will be removed in a future version.
+Use Import-LMLogicModuleFromFile instead.

 You must run Connect-LMAccount before running this command.
 Requires PowerShell version 6.1 or higher.